rafael7maia/ai-bugbounty-framework/README.md

 ---

-**🎯 Ready to revolutionize your bug bounty hunting with Amazon Q + HexStrike AI v3.0!**
+**🎯 Ready to revolutionize your bug bounty hunting with Amazon Q + AI Bug Bounty Framework v3.0!**

 *Made with ❤️ for the cybersecurity community*